 Frequently Asked Questions

 Over the next several years, the Department of Veterans Affairs (VA) will transition to a new electronic health record (EHR), which is the system used by health care providers to store and track patient data.
-This transition will begin in spring 2020 at Mann-Grandstaff VA Medical Center in Spokane, Washington.
+This transition will begin in October 2020 at Mann-Grandstaff VA Medical Center (VAMC) in Spokane, Washington.
 As VA shifts to the new EHR, here are answers to some frequently asked questions about the new system.

 What is an electronic health record?

 An EHR provides a digital version of a patient’s health record.
 VA was one of the first health care systems to implement an EHR and continues to be a leader in this area.

 What is the Electronic Health Record Modernization program?

 VA’s Electronic Health Record Modernization (EHRM) program is an effort to unite VA and the Department of Defense (DoD) on a single, common and commercial EHR system.
 Cerner Corp. was selected as the EHR vendor.
 EHRM will replace VA’s current EHR solution, the Veterans Health Information Systems and Technology Architecture (VistA).

 Modernizing VA’s EHR is expected to improve the department’s ability to deliver care to Veterans and enhance the patient and provider experience across all facilities.
 It will also improve the sharing of health data between VA, DoD and community providers.